 - Pay Down Your Debt – Your lender will look at all the debt that you currently carry and factor it into whether or not you’re eligible for a mortgage.
 The smaller your current debt load, the lower your TDS will be, which may help improve your chances of getting approved.

 - Apply For A Smaller Loan amount – Be realistic about how much house you can actually afford.
 Not only will this increase your odds of passing the stress test.
 But it can also free up more of your income and prevent you from becoming house-poor.

 Crunch Some Numbers – Ask yourself if you could really afford to pay an additional $500-$1K, for example, in mortgage payments if rates suddenly increase after you’ve been approved.

 Can I Avoid The Stress Test?

-The stress test is designed for federally-regulated banks.
-But some mortgage lenders, such as credit unions and private lenders, are not under OSFI’s jurisdiction.
-As such, lenders like these are not required to put their mortgage applicants through these stress tests the way traditional banks and other federally-regulated lenders must.
+The stress test is designed for federally regulated banks.
+However, private/alternative lenders or lenders regulated on the provincial level, and credit unions are not under OSFI’s jurisdiction.
+As such, lenders like these are not required to put their mortgage applicants through these stress tests the way traditional banks and other federally regulated lenders must.

 So, if you’re one of those prospective homeowners, alternative subprime lending might be a viable option for you.
 However, it’s important to be aware that the interest rates most alternative lenders charge are higher than those of a traditional lender.
-In fact, with these new housing regulations, alternative lenders have come into a position where they’re able to charge even more for their services.
-So, while you might qualify easier with a non-traditional lender, it’s good to keep these issues in mind before you apply with one, as it could end up costing you more down the line.
+So, while you might qualify more easily with a non-traditional lender.
+It’s good to keep these issues in mind before you apply with one, as it could end up costing you more down the line.

 If you’re having trouble getting approved for a mortgage from a traditional financial institution or you’re interested in avoiding the stress test, you may want to consider choosing an alternative lender.
-Loans Canada can help match you with the right mortgage product and the right lender.
+Loans Canada can help match you with a licensed mortgage specialist who can best meet your needs.